 We invite all parents to become members of a '200' Club by subscribing £40 per boy per term, which we will add to the termly bill of the boy concerned.
 In addition to becoming eligible for tour subsidies, your son's name will then be entered into the Prize Draw which is held at the end of each term.
 Prizes of up to a total of £2,000 are won each term.

 We do hope you will wish to join the Tour Fund '200' Club, and you may of course subscribe to more than one unit.
 However, if you do not wish to become a member of this club, you need merely delete the relevant amount from your termly bill.

 We would ask that if you are away at all during term time you inform the school office and the houseparents of contact numbers in the event of an emergency, and keep us up to date with any changes of address or mobile phone numbers.

 It is essential that all parents feel able to approach us whenever any queries, worries or different points of view arise.
-We are 'open' and accessible at all times and all are welcome to make contact with the Headmaster – whose secretary will be glad to arrange a mutually convenient appointment.
-You may also make an appointment directly with your son's tutor, form teacher or Head of the lower School in the case of years 3 and 4, or the Head of Middle School for yrs 5 and 6.
+We are 'open' and accessible at all times and all are welcome to make contact with the Headmaster – whose PA will be glad to arrange a mutually convenient appointment.
+You may also make an appointment directly with your son's tutor, form teacher or Head of the Lower School in the case of years 3 and 4, or the Head of Middle School for yrs 5 and 6.
 If you are unhappy with the Headmaster's response, there is a formal complaints procedure which may be obtained from the school office on request.